 - Cover and cook until the tomatillos are mushy, about 8 to 12 minutes—they should split easily and break apart when you push them with a spoon.

 - Remove skillet from heat and, using a slotted spoon, transfer solid ingredients to a blender, reserving cooking liquid in pan.
-Add olive oil, red wine vinegar and habanero to blender.
+Add olive oil and red wine vinegar to blender.
 (Cover the blender well and watch out you don’t touch the hot chile seeds during this part.)
 Blend until salsa is smooth, and season with salt.
-You want a little acidity, plus sweetness from the roasted peppers and heat from the habanero and chiles de árbol.
+You want a little acidity, plus sweetness from the roasted peppers and heat from the chiles de árbol.
 Add some of the leftover cooking liquid to reach your desired consistency.
 It should be almost as thick as a milk shake.
 You’ll have about 3 cups of salsa, more than you’ll need for these tacos.
 The salsa will keep in the refrigerator for a couple weeks, or can be frozen for a few months.

 - Put your largest cast-iron skillet over medium-high heat and warm butter until it’s melted and bubbling but not burning.
 Add a layer of potatoes to the pan—you want both sides of each potato slice to get a little browned, but not tough or crispy.
 Add some of the thyme and cook the potatoes until golden brown, about 5 to 10 minutes.
 Flip them and brown the other side.
 Set the browned potatoes aside on a plate and cover with foil to keep them warm.
 Repeat until all the sweet potatoes are browned, using more butter as needed.

 - Top each tortilla with 3 to 4 slices potato and 1 tablespoon salsa, 1 tablespoon feta, 1/2 tablespoon corn nuts, and a sprinkle of scallions.
 Serve immediately.